KB Bashkimi: History

 Klubi i Basketbollit Bashkimi was founded in 1945 in Prizren.
 It is the oldest basketball team in Kosovo, and one of the oldest in the Balkans.
 It has traditionally been the most representative sports team of the city of Prizren.
-Initially competing in the ex-Yugoslavian competitions, Bashkimi was to join the first season of the Kosovo Basketball League.
+Initially competing in the ex-Yugoslavian competitions, Bashkimi was to join the first season of the Kosovo Basketball Superleague in 1991.

 2014/15 was the first time Bashkimi participated in an international competition, when the team joined the regional Balkan League.
+Bashkimi won its first league title in the 2017–18 season.